DataDog/dogstatsd-csharp-client/README.md

 ## Feedback

-To suggest a feature, report a bug, or general discussion, head over [creating a new issue](https://github.com/DataDog/statsd-csharp-client/issues).
+To suggest a feature, report a bug, or general discussion, [create a new issue](https://github.com/DataDog/statsd-csharp-client/issues) in the Github repo.

 ## Credits

-`dogstatsd-csharp-client` is forked from Goncalo Pereira's [original Statsd client](https://github.com/goncalopereira/statsd-csharp-client).
+`dogstatsd-csharp-client` is forked from Goncalo Pereira's [original StatsD client](https://github.com/goncalopereira/statsd-csharp-client).

 Copyright (c) 2012 Goncalo Pereira and all contributors.
 See MIT-LICENCE.md for further details.